seansimkus/Shopify-Challange/README.md

 """
 ```

-According the code above the median number of shoes sold per day is two.
-However this metric is not perfect as we know there are many days that sell far greater than two pairs of shoes.
-I have created a visual below to demonstrate the descprency
+According to the code above, the median number of shoes sold per day is two.
+However, this metric is not perfect as we know many days sell far more than two pairs of shoes.
+I have created a visual below to demonstrate the discrepancy

 #### Median Shoes Sold Per Day